Equity Compensation 101: RSUs (Restricted Stock Units)

 What Happens if I Leave My Company?

-If you voluntarily quit your company, most employers will forfeit the unvested RSUs.
+If you voluntarily quit, you will forfeit the unvested RSUs.
 You can keep the shares that resulted from RSUs that vested prior to your departure date, however.

 Most companies will accelerate the vesting of your RSUs in the event of your death or disability.
 You can then designate a beneficiary to receive payment of the shares that resulted from the accelerated vesting of the RSUs.
 Review your RSU award agreement to see if an accelerated vesting clause is included.